ajainuary/rusty-orderbook/README.md

 O(1) if there already exists an order at that limit price.
 (Insertion in a linked list)

 ## Deletion
-To be implemented, but can be done in O(1) by lazily deleting the order from the order map.
+Done in O(1) by lazily deleting the order from the order map.

 ## Execution
 O(N) where N is the number of orders that are matched with the given order.
 Alternatively it can also be treated as O(Q) where Q is the quantity/size of the order since an order of size Q can be matched with at most Q orders.

 ## Modification
-To be implemented, but can be done in O(1) by updating the order in the order map.
+Done in O(1) by updating the order in the order map.

 # Optimizations